 Members of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community are not immune to sexual assault or sexual violence .
-In fact, victims who identify as LGBTQ are more likely to experience sexual violence in the form of hate-motivated crimes.
+In fact, victims who identify as LGBTQ are more likely to experience sexual violence as well as hate-motivated crimes.
 They may also encounter challenges to post-sexual assault assistance because of biases against the LGBTQ community.

-Rosenfeld Injury Lawyers LLC stands by LGBTQ sexual assault victims in Illinois.
-We can help you go up against a perpetrator, your employer, a property owner, and/or other parties in pursuit of justice and compensation for sexual violence in Chicago.
-Learn your rights as a victim during a free consultation with one of our lawyers.
-Request a meeting today.
+Rosenfeld Injury Lawyers LLC stands by LGBTQ sexual assault victims.
+We can help you go up against a perpetrator, your employer, a property owner, and/or other liable parties in pursuit of justice and compensation for sexual violence.
+Learn about your rights as a victim during a free consultation with one of our experienced sexual assault attorneys.

 How Common is LGBTQ Community Sexual Assault?

-Research is behind on sexual violence against LGBTQ individuals.
-Little remains known about the prevalence of intimate partner violence, sexual assault, and stalking among those in the LGBTQ community.
+Research is lagging on sexual violence perpetrated against LGBTQ individuals.
+Little remains known about the prevalence of intimate partner violence, sexual assault, and stalking in the LGBTQ community.
 That being said, a 2010 study found that LGBTQ people experience a significantly higher prevalence of sexual assault and rape compared to heterosexual people.
-Research suggests that around 50% of bisexual women and transgender people will suffer sexual violence during their lifetimes.
+Research suggests that around 50 percent of bisexual women and transgender people will suffer sexual violence during their lifetimes.

-What to do if You are the Victim of LGBTQ Community Sexual Assault
+What to do if You are a Victim of LGBTQ Community Sexual Assault

-No matter when, where, or how you experienced sexual assault in Chicago, you have legal rights as a victim.
-Do not let your fear of encountering bias in the justice system prevent you from standing up for yourself.
-Find a strong advocate in a sexual assault attorney in Chicago.
-Hiring an attorney can help you go up against your perpetrator and others who failed to prevent or resolve sexual assault issues, such as an employer, a school, a hospital, or law enforcement officers.
+No matter when, where, or how you experienced sexual assault, you have legal rights as a victim.
+Don’t let your fear of encountering bias in the justice system prevent you from standing up for yourself.
+Find a strong advocate in an experienced sexual assault attorney who can help you go up against your victimizer and others who failed to prevent or address your victimization such as an employer, school, hospital, or law enforcement.

-Contacting an attorney can relieve many emotions and challenges you may be experiencing as the victim of LGBTQ community sexual assault.
+Contacting an experienced sexual assault attorney can help you cope with many emotions and challenges you may be experiencing as the victim of LGBTQ sexual assault.
 Your lawyer will listen to your story, help you feel less alone, and support your rights moving forward.
-An attorney can file sexual assault claims against the assailant, as well as file claims for workplace sexual harassment/discrimination or negligent security.
-Your lawyer will help you file all available claims for your individual case.
+An attorney can file civil claims against the assailant as well as file claims for workplace sexual harassment/discrimination or negligent security.
+He or she will help you seek all available relief for your individual case.

-At Rosenfeld Injury Lawyers LLC, we are advocates for the LGBTQ community in Illinois.
-Our lawyers can help you stand up against sexual assault perpetrators, employers, biased law enforcement officers, and others who contributed to your recent injuries.
-Trust us with your sexual assault case for a strong legal strategy.
+At Rosenfeld Injury Lawyers, we advocate for the LGBTQ community.
+Our lawyers can help you stand up to sexual assault perpetrators, employers, biased law enforcement officers, and others who contributed to your injuries.
 You may be eligible for compensation from the at-fault party or parties.
-Review your rights with an attorney today.
-Request a free consultation in Chicago.
+Review your rights with an experienced and compassionate sexual assault attorney today.